dunstad/roboserver/testplan.md

 * confirm that login fails for incorrect password on existing accounts
 * confirm that login succeeds for correct password on existing account

+robot connections on page load
-test page load with no listening robots
+* test page load with no listening robots
   * command input box will be hidden, power will be empty, robot select will be empty
 * test page load with a listening robot
   * confirm that robot sends its location and is rendered
   * confirm that robot sends a scan which is rendered
   * confirm that the robot select shows the robot's name
   * confirm that when the robot's components config contains raw set to true, the command input becomes visible
   * confirm that otherwise, the command input remains invisible
+* test page load with two listening robots
+  * make sure everything goes just like the check with one robot

 test first robot connecting after web client is loaded
 * confirm that robot sends its location and is rendered